serverledge-faas/serverledge/docs/writing-function-compositions.md

 TODO

-## DagBuilder API
+## Builder API

-It is possible to use the internal builder APIs to build complex DAGs programmatically in Go.
+It is possible to use the internal builder APIs to build complex workflows programmatically in Go.
-Here is an example of a DAG made by two simple nodes and a choice node, with N alternative conditions
+Here is an example of a workflow made by two simple nodes and a choice node, with N alternative conditions

 	N := 4
 	function := function.Function{...}